New Requirement for Bacterial Meningitis Vaccination: Updated October 2013

 For information about requesting a conscientious objection exemption form from DSHS click here: http://collegevaccinerequirements.com/.

 The DSHS exemption form may be ordered electronically; however it will be mailed to the address provided by the student.
 Please allow up to two weeks to receive the form.
-The form must be completed, notarized, and submitted to the designated school official at the institution the student will be attending.
+The form must be completed, notarized, and submitted to our online student medical records system.

 DSHS has certain requirements about the expiration of the conscientious objection form, and photocopying the form, as designated in the question and answers below: